-In a decisive move aimed at economic empowerment and agro-brand development, the West Bengal government, in collaboration with the Kalimpong district administration and the Gorkhaland Territorial Administration (GTA), is implementing a comprehensive five-year plan to boost sustainable coffee production and establish Kalimpong Coffee as a distinctive brand.
+In a decisive move aimed at economic empowerment and agro-brand development, the state government of West Bengal, in collaboration with the Kalimpong district administration and the Gorkhaland Territorial Administration (GTA), is implementing a comprehensive five-year plan to boost sustainable coffee production and establish Kalimpong Coffee as a distinctive brand.
 With focused intervention from the state horticulture and fruit processing department, Kalimpong is poised to make its mark on India’s growing coffee map.

 Read More: